mercedes-benz/foss/PROVIDER_INFORMATION.md

 E-Mail: mobility@mercedes-benz.com

 Represented by the Board of Management:
-Franz Reiner (Chairman), Eefje Dikker, Gerrit-Michael Dülks, Jörg Lamparter and Peter Zieringer
+Franz Reiner (Chairman), Jörg Lamparter, Susann Mayhead, Tolga Oktay and Peter Zieringer

 Chairman of the Supervisory Board: Harald Wilhelm